RushilMahadevu/RB-BFS-MazeEngine/README.md

 ### `main.py`🎮
 Handles user input, initializes the maze, and orchestrates the solving and visualization process.

+### `Size.py` 🚛
+Takes size for width and length and implements error correction from user input.

 ### `MazeCreation.py`🏗️
 Defines the `MazeCreation` class:
 - Constructs the maze grid.